cellear/sd-contentful/docs/learning/contentful.md

 - Rate limiting: Added 500ms delay between operations to avoid API limits

 **Key Insight**: Contentful's API is powerful but requires careful version management.
 The Management API is essential for bulk operations that aren't available in the web UI.

+**Alternative Approach (What We'd Do Differently)**:
+- Use Contentful CLI's native JSON import (`contentful space import`) instead of custom Management API script
+- Export from Drupal to JSON format (if possible)
+- Transform Drupal JSON to Contentful's JSON structure
+- This would eliminate the need for a custom import script and leverage Contentful's built-in import tooling

 ### WP06: Image Transformations & Thumbnails (2025-12-30)